chollyman/BIOL3070-Hollyman/Final-Rmarkdown-Report.md

 hazardous.
 As each state had varying numbers of days recorded, we used the averages instead of counts.

+After establishing that the data for both variables was normally distributed, a linear regression model was chosen to analyze the trend of the data, identifying whether there was a positive or negative correlation between the variables.
+A Pearson correlation test was performed following the results from the linear regression model in order to identify the strength of the correlation found.

+## First Analysis- Scatterplot

+#### Confirmation of Normal Distribution

-To confirm the data is normal, we created histograms to visualize the distribution of the data.
+Prior to running statistical analyses, we had to confirm that the data is normally distributed.
+In order to do this, we created histograms to visualize the distribution of the data.

 ``` r
 #importing data